 - 24. Be free of any harsh, cruel, unusual, unnecessary, demeaning, or humiliating punishment.
-This means I should never: - Be shaken, hit, spanked, or threatened - Be forced to do unproductive work - Be denied food, sleep, access to a bathroom, mail, or family visits - Have myself or my family made fun of, or - Be threatened with losing my placement or shelter - 25.
+This means I should never: - Be shaken, hit, spanked, or threatened with being shaken, hit, spanked - Be forced to do unproductive work - · Be denied food, sleep, access to a bathroom, mail, or family visits - · Have myself or my family made fun of, or - Be threatened with losing my placement or shelter - Be treated in a way meant to embarrass, control, harm, intimidate, or isolate me by use of physical force, rumors, threats or inappropriate comments. - 25.
 Be disciplined in a manner that is appropriate to how mature I am, my developmental level, and my medical condition.
 I must be told why I was disciplined.
 Discipline does not include the use of restraint, seclusion, corporal punishment, or threat of corporal punishment. - 26.
 Be informed of emergency behavioral intervention policies in writing.
 I have the right to know how they will control me if I cannot control my behavior, and to know how they will keep me and those around me safe.

-APPENDIX A RIGHTS OF CHILDREN AND YOUTH IN FOSTER CARE
+CPS RIGHTS OF CHILDREN AND YOUTH IN FOSTER CARE